Some posts contain compensated links. Please read this disclaimer for more info.

 How To Get From Zadar To Krka National Park

 One of the best day trips from Zadar is to the Krka Waterfalls.
 It’s an easy journey from Zadar, taking about 1.15 hours when driving.
-Like Split, you can also get the bus from the Zadar bus station, but it takes longer and you are also at the mercy of the limited bus services.
+Like Split, you can also get the bus to Krka National Park from the Zadar bus station, but it takes longer and you are also at the mercy of the limited bus services.

 Prices vary depending on the time of year and the area you want to vist.
 Children under seven years old can always enter for free, though.
-Here is the 2019 price list for Krka National Park.
+There are several categories and three different visiting seasons that determine the Krka National Park entry cost.

 When Is The Best Time To Visit Krka National Park?

-Although some sites may be closed through winter, Krka National Park is open all-year round.
+Although some sites may be closed through winter, the national park is open all-year round.
 Any time of the year is a good time to visit, as the various seasons show a different side of the park.

 Winter comes with beautiful snow cover, while spring brings wildflowers and fall wonderful foliage.
 Summer is arguably the best time to visit Krka, though, because this is when you can go swimming in the southern part of the park.